Spirent/py-stcrestclient/README.md

 ### Existing STC Sessions

-If a session, identified by the specified user and session name, already exists then the adapter will raise an exception with a message stating this.
+If a session, identified by the specified user and session name, already exists then the adapter raises an exception.
 If this is not the desired behavior, then this can be changed by setting the value of the `EXISTING_SESSION` environment variable, or passing the `existing_session` argument into the `new_session()` function.
 The value of `existing_session` determines the behavior, and the value may be one of the following: `kill`, `join`

 - `kill`: Terminate the existing session, and create a new one.
 - `join`: Continue using the existing session.